James Webb Space Telescope

-The James Webb Telescope, the successor for the Hubble Space Telescope, was launched into space on December 22, 2021, with the purpose of explaining the existence of the universe.
+The James Webb Telescope, the successor of the Hubble Space Telescope, was launched into space on December 22, 2021, with the purpose of explaining the existence of the universe.
 It is the most powerful telescope ever built and is named after James E. Webb, who oversaw the first crewed missions to space.

 He believed that the space program was more than a political race; his vision was that NASA balanced human space flight and science at its best, shaping and strengthening the aerospace industry.
 Born on October 7, 1906, James E Webb was the second appointed administrator of NASA.